pure-data/deken/README.md

 # Developers #

-You can use the command line tool to create packaged zipfiles with the correct searchable architectures in the filename, for example `freeverb~-v0.1-(Linux-amd64-64)-externals.zip`.
+You can use the [`deken` command line tool](https://raw.githubusercontent.com/pure-data/deken/master/deken) to create packaged zipfiles with the correct searchable architectures in the filename, for example `freeverb~-v0.1-(Linux-amd64-64)-externals.zip`.

 If you don't want to use the `deken` packaging tool you can zip and upload the files yourself.
 See the "Filename format" section below.